COVID-19: safety in court and tribunal buildings

 You have a right to work in places where risks to your health and safety are properly controlled.

-You should not put yourself or your staff into situations which you consider to be unsafe.
+You should not put yourself or your staff into situations which breach the guidance or that you consider to be unsafe.

 If you're not satisfied with the response and continue to have genuine concerns, you should talk to your employer, manager/supervisor or a health and safety representative as to whether you should remain at the HMCTS building.

-Until then, if you have coronavirus symptoms, you can book a PCR test through GOV.UK.
+If you have coronavirus symptoms, you should book a PCR test through GOV.UK and not come to court or to a tribunal.
 This is a full test, rather than a rapid lateral flow device test.

 Positive test results

-It remains essential that anyone who gets a positive result from a lateral flow device test self-isolates immediately, as must other members of their household, while they get a confirmatory PCR test.
+It remains essential that if you get a positive result from a lateral flow device test, you should self-isolate immediately and book a PCR test.

 You must not attend a court or tribunal building if you: